 Unless otherwise noted, all law references are to Florida Statutes Annotated.

 222.01, .02, .03, .05; Fla.
 Const.
 10-4 - Real or personal property, including mobile or modular home and condominium, to unlimited value.
 Property cannot exceed: 1/2 acre in a municipality, or 160 acres elsewhere.
 Spouse or child of deceased owner may claim exemption.
 May file homestead declaration.
 Also, tenancies by the entireties in real property are exempt as to debts of one spouse.

 To learn more about Florida's generous homestead exemption, check out Florida Bankruptcy & the Homestead Exemption.

-222.22 - Prepaid hurricane savings accounts, prepaid medical savings account deposits, and prepaid college education trust deposits.
+222.22 - Prepaid hurricane savings accounts, prepaid medical savings account and health savings account deposits, and prepaid college education trust deposits.

 222.25 - Motor vehicle up to $1,000; prescribed health aids; federal income tax credits or refunds.

 Fla.
 Const.
 10-4 - Any personal property up to $1,000 total, or up to $4,000 if no homestead claimed.